History of Hungary: First Hungarian Republic

 In the aftermath of World War I, while Germany was defeated in 1918 on the Western Front, the Austro-Hungarian monarchy politically collapsed.
-Former Prime Minister István Tisza was murdered in Budapest during the Aster Revolution of October 1918.
+Former prime minister István Tisza was murdered in Budapest during the Aster Revolution of October 1918.
 On 31 October 1918, the success of this revolution brought the left-liberal Count Mihály Károlyi to power.
 He formed a coalition government with the Social Democrats and the Civic Radical Party.
 On 13 November 1918, Charles I surrendered his powers as king of Hungary; however, he did not abdicate.

 The revolution was relatively bloodless in Budapest, but the returning veterans plunged the countryside into chaos for the following two months.
 The pacification of these peasant rebellions caused more casualties than the subsequent red and white terrors.
 Thousands of local Hungarian National Councils were established across the country as a means of provisional administration, often acting semi-independent of the Károlyi government.
 National Councils of various nationalities (often multiple of one) were also formed to represent their interests.

 Though Austria-Hungary signed an armistice on the Italian front, that did not pertain to Franchet d'Espèrey's Allied Army of the Orient still advancing northwards in the Balkans.
 Since the Austro-Hungarian Army no longer existed, Károlyi negotiated a separate armistice on behalf of the independent Hungary on 13 November.
 The armistice line included the allied occupation of Baranya, Vojvodina, Banat and Southern Transylvania (south of the Maros (Mureș) river).

 The First Hungarian republic was proclaimed on 16 November 1918 with Károlyi named as president.
 Károlyi tried to build the republic as "eastern Switzerland" and persuade non-Hungarian minorities to stay loyal to the country, offering them autonomy.
 However these efforts came too late.
-In response to Woodrow Wilson's conception of pacifism, Károlyi ordered the full disarmament of the Hungarian army, thus the republic remained without a national defence at a time of particular vulnerability.
+In response to Woodrow Wilson's conception of pacifism, Károlyi ordered the full disarmament of the Hungarian army, thus the republic remained without a national defense at a time of particular vulnerability.
 The emerging surrounding states were not hesitant to arm themselves and occupy large parts of the country with the help of the Entente, while there was no agreement yet about their borders.

-As a policy, the allies refused to recognize the Austrian and Hungarian successor states.
+As a policy, the Allies refused to recognize the Austrian and Hungarian successor states.
 Károlyi's attempts at diplomatic outreach were fruitless.
 They remained under wartime economic blockade, which contributed to shortages, especially of coal.
 Though efforts to rebuild the army were made, demoralization, and constant conflict between Pogány's Soldiers' Council and a revolving door of Defense Ministers impeded the process.